Parent PLUS Loans: Eligibility, interest rates, and more

 • You’ll have time to improve your credit before borrowing for future years.

 • You may also be able to have them cosign a private student loan for your student (which may have a lower interest rate).
-If so, your student could remove the cosigner’s name from the private loan, provided the student meets the rules for cosigner release.
+If so, your student could remove the cosigner’s name from the private loan, provided the student applies and is approved for cosigner release.

 • You may not be able to afford the amount you are approved for.